-Decompositions of these changes in jobs and average earnings per job by county underscore Wyoming's challenges in economic diversification.
-Laramie, Albany, Sheridan, and Teton counties maintained growth through a variety of industries (albeit evidently not at a sufficient rate to bring the state's level of diversification as a whole up to the level of its neighbors).
-Campbell, Sublette, Uinta, Sweetwater, and Natrona counties collapsed through losses in natural resources and construction, and had few growing industries to offset these losses.
-A variety of other counties were somewhere in between these two extremes.
-The short term trajectory of Wyoming's economy since the onset of COVID-19 has, of course, been uniquely shaped by the pandemic but in many respects is also a continuation of the medium term bust.
+The short-term trajectory of Wyoming's economy since 2020 has been shaped by the pandemic but in many respects is also a continuation of the medium term bust.
 Wyoming's aggregate employment and wages have recovered at slower rates than in surrounding states, but these effects are overwhelmingly driven by sluggish activity in the mining sector.
-Many counties experienced positive growth in manufacturing, professional services, finance, and accommodation & food services.
-The best- and worst-faring counties mostly parallel medium term trends as well.
-Teton, Albany, Lincoln, and Sheridan counties grew jobs and wages from 2020 Q1 to 2022 Q1; some of the hardest-hit counties on these measures were Converse, Sweetwater, Campbell, and Natrona counties.
+Many counties experienced growth in manufacturing, professional services, finance, and accommodation & food services.
+The best- and worst-faring counties mostly parallel medium-term trends as well.
+Teton, Albany, Lincoln, and Sheridan counties grew jobs and wages from 2020 Q1 to 2022 Q1.
+Some of the hardest-hit counties on these measures were Converse, Sweetwater, Campbell, and Natrona counties.

-A silver lining from the pandemic was the large-scale adoption of remote work, which opened up the possibility of new service employment in geographically remote communities.
+A silver lining from the pandemic was the large-scale adoption of remote work, which opened the possibility of new service employment in geographically remote communities.
 While rates of remote work generally increased in Wyoming from 2019 to 2021, these increments were small compared to those in areas of surrounding states.
 The commuting zones in Wyoming with the highest rates of remote work adoption now hover around 10%, for instance, whereas parts of every neighboring state have rates closer to 15% or in some instances 25%.
 In most parts of Wyoming this can be explained by the pre-existing occupation structure not being especially amenable to remote work, but in Laramie and Cheyenne rates of remote work are below expectations given the occupation structure.